GitJuski/Linux-servers/h6-GJ(In progress).md

 ![19](Screenshots/6/19.png)

-The installation already showed me that there was some errors on the config.
+The installation already showed me that there was some errors in the config.
 I checked the cofig with configtest as well.

 ![20](Screenshots/6/20.png)